-The Only Way Is Essex or is that just your average Sydney person?!
+The Only Way Is Essex or is that just your standard Sydney person?!

 So, what was the difference when it came down to the cost of everything?
 For fashion I found Forever 21 very, very cheap.
 It’s insane they charge £35 for a dress in Australia that costs £10 in UK.
 I also found Zara was much cheaper, I bought a pair of shoes for £20 which I’d never find for the equivalent of $40 in Sydney.

 I found water to be a lot cheaper, a big bottle was £1.50 which would cost £3 in Australia.
 Fuel on the other hand was really expensive in UK £1.10 a litre compared to Sydney’s current 50p. £60 to fill up a tank of petrol compared to my usual of $40 (£20).
 My brother said 2 years ago it was even more expensive costing £85 to fill up.
 Now that’s mental!